 “Turning things around with a halftime talk after getting clobbered in the first half.”

-“We didn’t win, but we went down fighting and were the better team in the second half.”
+“We did not win, but we went down fighting and were the better team in the second half.”

-These moments - when a team transforms between halves - don’t happen by accident.
+These moments - when a team transforms between halves - do not happen by accident.
 They happen because someone used those precious minutes effectively.

 Halftime is your intervention opportunity.
-Maybe the only real chance you get to change a game that’s slipping away.
+Maybe the only real chance you get to change a game that is slipping away.

 Most coaches waste it.
-Here’s how not to.
+Here is how to avoid that.

 Early in my coaching, I made every halftime error possible.

 The Rant.
 Storming in, voice raised, talking about effort and attitude and how disappointed I was.
 Players sitting in silence, eyes down, waiting for it to end.
-Then going out and playing exactly the same - or worse - because I’d made them tense and afraid of mistakes.
+Then going out and playing exactly the same - or worse - because I had made them tense and afraid of mistakes.

 Emotional coaches create emotional players.
-That’s almost never helpful.
+That is almost never helpful.

 The Overwhelm.
 Trying to fix everything at once.
 Five tactical changes.
 Three formation adjustments.
 Individual feedback for everyone.
 Players nodding along, understanding nothing, remembering less.